aoide-org/aoide-rs/CONTRIBUTING.md

 [The seven rules of a great Git commit message]: https://chris.beams.io/posts/git-commit/

-## Submitting a Pull Request (PR)
+## Submitting a Merge Request (MR)

-If you are considering to submit a pull request, make sure that there's an issue filed for the work you'd like to do.
+If you are considering to submit a merge request, make sure that there's an issue filed for the work you'd like to do.
 There might be some discussion required!
-Filing an issue first helps to ensure that the work you put into your pull request is acceptable for all participants of the project and will get merged :)
+Filing an issue first helps to ensure that the work you put into your merge request is acceptable for all participants of the project and will get merged. :)

-Before you submit your pull request, check that you have completed all of the steps and followed the rules mentioned above in *Writing Code*.
-Finally link the issue that your pull request is responding to in the descriptive text of the PR.
+Before you submit your merge request, check that you have completed all of the steps and followed the rules mentioned above in *Writing Code*.
+Finally link the issue that your merge request is responding to in the descriptive text of the MR.

 ## Conduct